jrief/django-formset/docs/source/activators.rst

 Activators and Button Widgets
 =============================

-In almost every form, there are some buttons to submit or reset the fields content.
+In almost every form, there are some buttons to submit or reset the field's contents.
 In a typical Django application, these buttons must be added to the rendering templates as HTML elements.
 But if you think about it, a button also is an input field, sometimes rendered as ``<button …>`` and sometimes as ``<input type="submit" …>``.
 Okay, the button's value is transient and it only is used